PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 Press Enter to Continue
 </pre>

-Follow instruction to add DNS TEXT Record to your domain prodivder, (<a href="https://domains.google.com/" target="_blank">Googld Domains</a> in our case)
+Follow instructions to add DNS TEXT Record to your domain provider, (<a href="https://domains.google.com/" target="_blank">Googld Domains</a> in our case)
   - Open `Googld Domains` -> Select your Domain -> Click `DNS` -> `Manage Custom Record`
   - Add new Custom DNS Record with given `Host Name` as `_acme-challenge.<YOUR_DOMAIN>`
-  - Add `Data` as given string then `Save`
+  - Add `Data` as the given string then `Save`
-  - press `Enter` to continue on your server to pass the DNS challenge.
+  - Press `Enter` to continue on your server to pass the DNS challenge.

 > Note that we need to select `type` as `TXT`, and add `_amc-challenge` in the `Host Name` field.
 Google Domains will automatically append `.<YOUR_DOMAIN>` in the end. ex) `_acme-challenge.ocash.network`, and the `Data` will be wrapped with double quotation marks.

 > If the verification failed, you need to double check DNS Record, then repeat the process until you pass the challenge.
-Everytime re-run the command, it will generate new testing value so that you need to update DNS Record.
+Every time re-run the command, it will generate a new testing value so you need to update DNS Record.

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/c2b3f086-c24a-4f47-be9b-4893250dbab1" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/c278b688-f2a1-4db6-9d91-3544ad7acd1d" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/d9c5fec2-8ed7-401c-acf8-578663d35eb9" width="11%"></img>

-After pass the challenge, we now convert the key to PKCS12 format using:
+After passing the challenge, we now convert the key to PKCS12 format using:

 ```
 sudo openssl pkcs12 -export -out pool-cert.pfx -inkey /etc/letsencrypt/live/<your domain>/privkey.pem -in /etc/letsencrypt/live/<your domain>/fullchain.pem